chompaa/dom/README.md

 }
 ```

-They always return the last evaluated expression (there is no way to return early, yet).
+Unless the `return` keyword is used, they return the last evaluated expression.
 They are called as you may expect:

 ```rs
 sum(1, 1)